KDE/digikam-doc/image_editor/enhancement_tools.rst

         The Image Editor G'MIC-Qt Tool Settings/Filter-Sources Dialog Tab

-    - The last one to tune **Other** parameters, as when to check for online updates, and the debug verbosity on the console (useful for filters developers).
+    - The last one is to tune **Other** parameters, such as when to check for online updates, and the debug verbosity on the console (useful for filter developers).

     .. figure:: images/editor_gmicqt_settings_other.webp
         :alt: